Course Name: Firefly Golf Course

 Red 59 2786 58.0 86

 Hole Descriptions: The holes themselves were extremely difficult to find, and were very poorly marked.
 Holes 1 (155 yards) and 2 (176 yards) are uphill and downhill respectively, and feature the only elevation changes on the course.
 At 163 yards, the 3rd hole requires a drive over the parking lot to a green defended by a moat of bunkers in the front.
 The 4th hole could’ve been a good hole but poor maintenance leaves a tree overhanging most of the left side of the green on this medium-length 176 yard par 3.
 The 5th hole is a truly terrible hole.
 This sharp dogleg left. turns only about 170 yards from the tee, requiring only a mid-iron off the tee.
 A busy road lines the right side and my partner almost decapitated a driver with his tee shot.
 The 8th hole is another throwaway hole.
 A short 319 yard par 4, this hole provides no real direction on where to hit and a torn up tee-box.
 A tiny creek guards the front of this extremely sloped back-to-front green.
 The 301 yard 9th hole is the closest this course gets to having a real hole.
-A medium length par 4 in decent shape, this hole requires a slight draw to get around the dogleg.
+A short par 4 in decent shape, this hole requires a slight draw to get around the dogleg.

 The back side starts out with three very mundane holes including the drivable 266 yard par 4 11th, but then follows with a downright bad hole.
 The 13th is a 125 yard par 3 with a forced carry over reeds.
 Due to poor maintenance, these reeds are overgrown and you can barely see the tip of this taller than normal flag.
 The following 14th is another truly throw-away hole.
 At just under 100 yards, this hole is as close to pitch and putt as you will get on a real course.
 The fairway and tee box were particularly abhorrent on this hole as well.
 While most of the holes at Firefly are relatively easy, The 16th is a ridiculously hard par 3 at over 230 yards with water on the right.
 Almost inexplicably, the next hole is a par 4 that plays about the same distance over a creek to a back-to-front sloped green.
 Although I didn’t expect much, the finishing hole is underwhelming as a 146 yard par 3 with no defenses.